chartingshow/crypto-firewall/README.md

 For a thorough explanation on how to add the to your adblocker, open one of the help guides found in this folder:

 - https://github.com/chartingshow/crypto-firewall/tree/master/docs

+## Recommended versions ✅

+The firewall is known to reduce performance slightly and this is why we have several **different** versions.
+Here's a suggested guide based on cpu processors:

+- Intel i3 - use `full` version (if you experience bad performance then try `lite` version instead).
+- Intel i5 - use `full` version (if you experience bad performance then try `lite` version instead).
+- Intel i7 - use `mega` version (if you experience bad performance then try `full` version instead).
+- Intel i9 - use `beta` or `mega` (if you experience bad performance then try `full` version instead).

 ### Stable Versions 🏆